King Edward's School, Birmingham A GSG School

 Almost all at 11+, a handful at 13+.
 Own entrance exam in maths, English and verbal reasoning.
 Interviews for many.
 A 50/50 split coming in from state primaries and independents – includes some 30 from Blue Coat, Hallfield and West House.
 Parents warn against giving in to the evolving tutoring agency in Brum – to send a crammed struggler to KES may be reckoned child cruelty.

 Growing numbers at 16+ – currently high single figures, ‘but with capacity to grow’.
-Candidates need ‘jolly good GCSEs and an appetite, and potential for, the fast paced learning’, and they are asked to do exams in their subject options.
-All are interviewed and reports also count.
+Candidates need ‘jolly good GCSEs and an appetite, and potential, for the fast-paced learning’, and they are asked to do exams in their subject options.
+All are interviewed and the headteacher’s report also counts.

 Exit